-In light of the rather precarious human rights situation of Sinti and Roma in many European countries – especially in Eastern and South-Eastern Europe – this prize is intended as a contribution to the protection and enforcement of civil rights and equal opportunities for members of the Sinti and Roma minorities in their respective home countries.
+In light of the highly precarious human rights situation of Sinti and Roma in many European countries – especially in Eastern and South-Eastern Europe – this prize is intended as a contribution to the protection and enforcement of civil rights and equal opportunities for members of the Sinti and Roma minorities in their respective home countries.

 At the same time, the prize acts as a signal to political leaders, the media and social groups in Europe to take action against deeply embedded stereotypes and structural prejudice in order to gradually overcome the daily marginalization of the minority.

-The European Civil Rights Prize of the Sinti and Roma is a means to strengthen social commitment and thus invite politicians and citizens to advocate actively the actual equal treatment of Sinti and Roma and their natural inclusion in all aspects of public life.
+The European Civil Rights Prize of the Sinti and Roma is a way to strengthen social commitment and thus invite politicians and citizens to advocate actively the actual equal treatment of Sinti and Roma and their natural inclusion in all aspects of public life.

 Finally, the prize is intended to support political and social efforts to provide sustainable protection for those affected in order to enable them to lead a self-determined life in the long term.